About Oculus Quest for Prospect:

-Reports - We still have some work to do to make Reports cloud and Quest compatible - look out for cross-device Reports support in the coming months.
+Reports - We still have some work to do to make Reports Quest compatible - look out for cross-device Reports support in the coming months.

 Outlines & Hard Shadows - We're working on some optimizations for these features and hope to roll out closer feature parity to our Desktop application down the line.

 360 Panorama Capture - We'll be working to provide 360 panorama capture on the quest as soon as possible.